 What happens when two white dwarfs spiral together?

-New physical fact: Larger mass WD has smaller radius

-Which WD has the smaller Roche lobe?
+New physical fact: Larger mass WD has smaller radius Which WD has the smaller Roche lobe?

 What happens to the Roche lobes as the WDs spiral closer by gravitational radiation?
 Which fills its Roche Lobe first?

-When the first WD fills its Roche lobe, what happens to its radius?

-When the first WD fills its Roche lobe, what happens to its Roche lobe?
+When that WD fills its Roche lobe, what happens to its radius?
+When that WD fills its Roche lobe, what happens to its Roche lobe?
 What happens to the white dwarf?

 What happens when two white dwarfs spiral together?
 Which WD has the smaller Roche lobe?

 The smaller mass

-What happens to the Roche lobes as the Larger WDs spiral closer by gravitational radiation? ^{radius}
+What happens to the Roche lobes as the

+WDs spiral closer by gravitational radiation? radius

 They both get smaller

 Which fills its Roche Lobe first?

-Must be the smaller mass

-As small mass WD loses mass, its radius gets larger, but its Roche Lobe gets smaller!
+Must be the smaller mass As small mass WD loses mass, its radius gets larger, but its Roche Lobe gets smaller!
 Runaway mass transfer.

-Small mass WD transfers essentially all its mass to larger mass WD

-Could end up with one larger mass WD If larger mass hits $M{ch} \rightarrow$ could get explosion => Supernova
+Small mass WD transfers essentially all its mass to larger mass WD Could end up with one larger mass WD If larger mass hits $M{ch} \rightarrow could$ get explosion => Supernova

+Larger mass,

+Smaller radius

 Bottom line:

-There are two plausible ways by which a binary star system can lead to a Type Ia supernova:

-- 1) The first white dwarf to form, from the originally most massive star, grows to very near the Chandrasekhar mass, ignites carbon and explodes while the other star is still transferring mass.
-My preferred explanation, but not firmly proven. - 2) Two white dwarfs form, spiral together, the least massive one is torn apart when it fills its Roche lobe and the most massive one grows to near the Chandrasekhar mass, ignites carbon and explodes.
+There are two plausible ways by which a binary star system can lead to a Type Ia supernova: - 1) The first white dwarf to form, from the originally most massive star, grows to very near the Chandrasekhar mass, ignites carbon and explodes while the other star is still transferring mass.
+My preferred explanation, but not firmly proven.
+Models give good spectra, but no companion yet seen before or after the explosion. - 2) Two white dwarfs form, spiral together, the least massive one is torn apart when it fills its Roche lobe, and the most massive one grows to near the Chandrasekhar mass, ignites carbon and explodes.
+Expect not to see a companion, but I am pessimistic that these models predict the right spectra.
 Astronomers are trying to determine which (if either or both) works.

-One Minute Exam

-In a binary white dwarf system, the smaller mass white dwarf is destroyed because:
+One Minute Exam In a binary white dwarf system, the smaller mass white dwarf is destroyed because: